DibashThapa10/techjar_task/README.md

-# Posts App
+# Post App

-A Flutter posts app that uses the BloC state management library to view posts and its details with list of comments.
+A Flutter post app that uses the BloC state management library to view posts and its details with list of comments.

 # Features